A RETRO CONNECTION PUZZLE

 Left-to-right sweep · ascending octave

-AUDIO · PATHS
+AUDIO · BOARD SCANS

 OFF